 Her work has been juried and shown in numerous group exhibitions stretching from New York City to Los Angeles.
 Her photographs have also been commissioned for book covers and are in private and museum collections.

-She has recently been invited to represent New Jersey's women artists in a public art project, Her Flag (www.herflag.com).
-She has additionally contributed portraits from her series, My Own Witness, to Smack Mellon Gallery for their exhibition of Bound Up Together: On the 100th Anniversary of the 19th Amendment, and to SaveArtSpace and Art4Equality for a billboard installation, both located in Brooklyn, New York.
+Donna has contributed portraits from her series, My Own Witness, to Smack Mellon Gallery for their exhibition of Bound Up Together: On the 100th Anniversary of the 19th Amendment, and to SaveArtSpace and Art4Equality for a billboard installation, both located in Brooklyn, New York.
 Taking part in the Her Flag project (www.herflag.com), she created the stripe for New Jersey, which will be displayed at the National Museum of Women in the Arts in Washington, D.C. on Flag Day of 2021.

 Donna's current projects, My Own Witness: Rupture and Repair and Precious Scars, explore the human desire for reconciliation in the wake of social fractures.
 My Own Witness: Rupture and Repair will be featured in the Newark Museum (Newark, New Jersey) for the 2021 New Jersey Arts Annual: ReVision and Respond and as an upcoming solo exhibition for July 2021 at the Soho Photo Gallery in New York City.
 By Our Own Hand, an installation designed by Donna in collaboration with Frontline Arts, will be shown at the Montclair Art Museum in September 2021.
 The installation was inspired by Tibetan prayer flags and will consist of handmade paper made from military uniforms to serve as a reflective space.